hubmapconsortium/hubmap-data-portal/docker/dev-local-example/README.md

 Make a copy of this `dev-local-example` named `dev-local` (which is included in the top-level `.gitignore`), then modify your new copy as desired.

+If `docker-compose up` must build a new container, the working directory of `docker build` will be the subdirectory of `dev-local` containing the `Dockerfile`.
+As such, the example `COPY requirements-local.txt /opt` command in `django_app/Dockerfile` needs a `requirements-local.txt` file in the `django_app` subdirectory.